 NOAA and NASA work together in a joint JPSS Program Office, which oversees the development of instruments, spacecraft, ground system and science.
 In addition to NOAA and NASA, JPSS is supported by a large number of contracting companies, academic institutions and research organizations.
-Below is an organization chart for JPSS, biographies for the key program management, and links to some of the key contracting, academic, and research organizations supporting the development of JPSS.

 Harry comes directly to NESDIS from NASA's Glenn Research Center in Cleveland, OH, where he most recently served as the Deputy Director of the Engineering Directorate.
 Harry has over 28 years of experience at NASA, where he began his career as an aerospace engineer.

 In prior assignments, Harry was Associate Director for Exploration Systems in the Program and Projects Directorate at NASA's Glenn Research Center and also led activities in space transportation, including space shuttle return to flight support, the Advanced Space Transportation Program, Next Generation Launch Technology, X - 33, Future X and Jupiter Icy Moon Orbiter.
 In the mid-1990's, Harry was responsible for mission management of NASA intermediate spacecraft launches, supporting the Earth Observing System (EOS) and even the Geostationary Operational Environmental Satellite (GOES).
 Harry also worked at Marshall Space Flight Center for over 10 years; during that time, he supported the Space Shuttle and led engine studies in a joint NASA / USAF program for future launchers.